dvdimitrov13/Classical_ML/README.md

 ## Overview

-This repository contains implementation of different sattistics algorithms as well as useful code snipets for reference in the utils folder.
-The code is abstracted and commeted to be useful for revision.
-I will further include useful resource referencing theory in this README!
+This repository contains implementation of different statistics algorithms as well as useful code snipets for reference in the utils folder.
+The code is abstracted and commented to be useful for revision.
+I will include further useful resources referencing theory in this README!